IVSoftware/display-multiple-values-in-dgv-column/readme.md

     };

 ***
 What I did for testing is initialize the `dataGridViewCreditUser` with a binding list named `CreditUsers` that in the override of `OnLoad` (there's no need to have the form subscribe to its own  `Load` event).
-Allow me to explain what I've done and you can modify this flow to your specific requirements.

     readonly BindingList<CreditUser> CreditUsers = new BindingList<CreditUser>();